visgl/luma.gl/docs/developer-guide/portability.md

 # Portability

-There are multiple aspects to portability.
-Portability across WebGL versions, and portability across browsers, operating systems and GPUs.
-This article focused on writing code that works on multiple versions of WebGL, taking advantage of WebGL2 and extensions when available.
+luma.gl enables developers to write WebGL2-style applications that still work on older WebGL versions, and are portable across browsers and node, as well as across operating systems and GPUs.

 ## WebGL Versions

-### Unified API and Polyfills
+### Unified API

-luma.gl offers a single API for accessing WebGL functionality, regardless of whether a function is provided by WebGL2 or a WebGL1 extension.
+luma.gl offers a single, WebGL2-based API for accessing WebGL functionality.
+This same API works regardless of whether a function is provided by WebGL2 or a WebGL1 extension.

+Taking advantage of WebGL1 extensions when available.

+### Polyfills

 When possible, "polyfills" are done on the `WebGLRenderingContext` level, meaning that many missing WebGL2 functions are injected into WebGL1 contexts, with implementations that transparently use WebGL1 extensions while providing the WebGL2 API.